 - Seller discounts for our annual used curriculum sale

 We also recommend the following homeschool resources on this page.

 What other homeschooling myths or questions have you heard?
-Feel free to comment below.
+Feel free to comment below!

 We originally published this blog post in September 2014.
 We have updated it for timeliness and detail.